joonasy/rebirth/README.md

 Read the [CSS styleguide](docs/markdown/css) and [JavaScript styleguide](docs/markdown/js) so you know how to build with Rebirth.

-### a) Generating (Work in progress!)
+##### a) Generating (Work in progress!)

-You can create new components with the [Rebirth Yeoman generator](https://github.com/joonasy/generator-rebirth.git):
+You can create new components with the [Rebirth Yeoman generator](https://github.com/joonasy/generator-rebirth.git), which is the correct way of using Rebirth as a starting point.
+This will copy component dependencies (SCSS and JavaScript files) which you can start modifying.
+Head to [Rebirth Yeoman generator](https://github.com/joonasy/generator-rebirth.git) for more information about the generator usage.

 ```
 yo rebirth component:foo
 ```

-This will copy component dependencies (SCSS and JavaScript files) which you can start modifying. **This is the correct way of using Rebirth as a starting point.** Head to [Rebirth Yeoman generator](https://github.com/joonasy/generator-rebirth.git) for more information about the generator usage.

-### b) Importing (SCSS & ES2015 modules)
+##### b) Importing (SCSS & ES2015 modules)

 If you use Rebirth without the generator (e.g override existing styles with your own) you can also import all the SCSS: